Wolf Graf von Baudissin: After the Bundeswehr

-Baudissin retired in 1967, and became an active member of the Social Democratic Party of Germany the following year.
+Baudissin retired in 1967 and became an active member of the Social Democratic Party of Germany the following year.
 He actively supported Willy Brandt's bid for chancellorship in 1972.

 From 1971 to 1984, Baudissin served as founding director for the Institut für Friedensforschung und Sicherheitspolitik ("Institute for Peace Research and Security Policy") at the University of Hamburg.
 In 1979, he was made professor.
-From 1980 to 1986, he served as professor for social science at the University of the Bundeswehr in Hamburg.
+From 1980 to 1986, he served as a professor of social science at the University of the Bundeswehr in Hamburg.
 With the concepts of Innere Führung and citizen in uniform he advocated to assure that the norms and values of the German Basic Law were embedded in the new German armed forces following World War II.

 Baudissin died in Hamburg in 1993.

 Awards and honors

 Baudissin was a member of the peace movement group Generale für den Frieden ("Generals for Peace").
 In 1967, he was awarded the Theodor Heuss Prize and the Bundesverdienstkreuz (Great Federal Cross of Merit), with stars and sash.

-On 19 April 1994, the hall of the Bundeswehr's Zentrum für Innere Führung ("Center for Civic Education") in Koblenz was renamed "Forum Wolf Graf von Baudissin".
+On 19 April 1994, the hall of the Bundeswehr's Zentrum Innere Führung in Koblenz was renamed "Forum Wolf Graf von Baudissin".
 On 7 June of the same year, the "General Schwartzkopff Barracks" in Osdorf were renamed "Lieutenant General Graf von Baudissin Barracks".

 Personal life

-His wife was the sculptress Dagmar Gräfin zu Dohna-Schlodien (1907–1995).
-She was a daughter of jurist and politician Alexander Graf zu Dohna-Schlodien.
+His wife was the sculptor Dagmar Gräfin zu Dohna-Schlodien (1907–1995).
+She was the daughter of jurist and politician Alexander Graf zu Dohna-Schlodien.